Search

 Small choices and questions from one traveler won’t counter the full effect of greenwashing.

-You do have the power to invoke insight—a voice—and change perspective by bringing awareness to the hotel, agent or tour, and to fellow travelers around you.
+You do have the power to invoke insight—a voice—and change perspective by bringing awareness to the hotel, agent or tour, and fellow travelers around you.

 Have you seen examples of greenwashing in travel before?
 What are your thoughts on this growing concern and, more importantly, what we can do about it?